Accessible Music Education Study Group

 The Berklee Institute for Accessible Arts Education is proud to announce the Accessible Music Education Study Group for music educators throughout the United States.
 This one-of-a-kind, fully online, educator professional development opportunity offers both synchronous and asynchronous participation options so that anyone anywhere can attend the sessions, gain valuable knowledge, and learn strategies for reaching every student in the music studio, classroom, and ensemble settings.

-Those who are interested can earn 15 professional development points (PDPs) from Massachusetts for participating.
+Those who are interested can earn 18 professional development points (PDPs) from Massachusetts for

 The study group will include:

 - reflections (written journal entries and conversations); and